 14-XX

+CREATION OF EDUCATION ABROAD AND EXCHANGE AGREEMENTS

+CREATION OF INTERNATIONAL EXCHANGE AGREEMENTS AND THIRD PARTY STUDY ABROAD PROVIDER AGREEMENTS

+INTERNATIONAL AGREEMENTS, STUDY ABROAD AND EXCHANGE PROGRAMS

-This policy supersedes Academic Senate Policy 05-09 on the Creation of Agreements for International Education Cooperation with Academic Institutions in Other Countries and Academic Senate Policy 74-07 Policies and Procedures for Study Tours
+(This policy supersedes Academic Senate Policy 05-09 on the Creation of Agreements for International Education Cooperation with Academic Institutions in Other Countries and Academic Senate Policy 74-07 Policies and Procedures for Study Tours.)

+INTRODUCTION

-This policy establishes international activity in state and self-support endeavors.
+This policy establishes protocols for the creation of education abroad and exchange agreements..
 The international activities covered by this policy should be connected to the university mission, and this connection should be understood and coordinated among all of the university’s stakeholders.
-International activities shall be overseen centrally on the campus to ensure that: (i) there is a clear benefit to CSULB; (ii) they are a part of the university's overall mission to educate the citizens of California; and (iii) all study abroad/exchange programs are being implemented and monitored consistently Curriculum integration, articulation, and degree progress remain the responsibility of a student’s home academic unit.
+International activities shall be overseen centrally on the campus to ensure that: (i) there is a clear benefit to CSULB; (ii) they are a part of the university's overall mission to educate the citizens of California; (iii) all study abroad/exchange programs are being implemented and monitored consistently; and, (iv) adequate provisions are made for the health, safety, and security of students, faculty and staff.
+Curriculum integration, articulation, and degree progress remain the responsibility of a student’s home academic unit.

 2.0 INTERNATIONAL EXCHANGE AGREEMENTS

 2.1 International Exchange Agreements are bilateral partnership agreements with a foreign university that define the parameters of exchange and allow students to study abroad for a semester or a year with a partner institution.
 These agreements commonly also allow for visiting and exchange of faculty and staff.
+During their time abroad, students must take a majority of their classes as face-to-face instruction.

 2.2 California State University, Long Beach highly values academic exchanges with appropriate institutions of higher education in other countries as part of its overall goal to provide a global perspective for its students.
 The president of the campus is delegated the responsibility for the development, implementation, and oversight of international programs in accordance with existing CSU policy.
 All international agreements must be signed by the campus president.